micropython/micropython/docs/library/pyb.rst

 Power related functions
 -----------------------

-.. only:: port_pyboard

 .. function:: freq([sysclk[, hclk[, pclk1[, pclk2]]]])

    If given no arguments, returns a tuple of clock frequencies:
    (sysclk, hclk, pclk1, pclk2).
    These correspond to:

     - sysclk: frequency of the CPU
     - hclk: frequency of the AHB bus, core memory and DMA
     - pclk1: frequency of the APB1 bus
     - pclk2: frequency of the APB2 bus

    If given any arguments then the function sets the frequency of the CPU, and the busses if additional arguments are given.
 Frequencies are given in Hz.
 Eg freq(120000000) sets sysclk (the CPU frequency) to 120MHz.
 Note that not all values are supported and the largest supported frequency not greater than the given value will be selected.

    Supported sysclk frequencies are (in MHz): 8, 16, 24, 30, 32, 36, 40, 42, 48,
    54, 56, 60, 64, 72, 84, 96, 108, 120, 144, 168.

    The maximum frequency of hclk is 168MHz, of pclk1 is 42MHz, and of pclk2 is 84MHz.
 Be sure not to set frequencies above these values.

    The hclk, pclk1 and pclk2 frequencies are derived from the sysclk frequency using a prescaler (divider).
 Supported prescalers for hclk are: 1, 2, 4, 8, 16, 64, 128, 256, 512.
 Supported prescalers for pclk1 and pclk2 are: 1, 2,
    4, 8.
 A prescaler will be chosen to best match the requested frequency.

    A sysclk frequency of
    8MHz uses the HSE (external crystal) directly and 16MHz uses the HSI (internal oscillator) directly.
 The higher frequencies use the HSE to drive the PLL (phase locked loop), and then use the output of the PLL.

    Note that if you change the frequency while the USB is enabled then the USB may become unreliable.
 It is best to change the frequency in boot.py, before the USB peripheral is started.
 Also note that sysclk frequencies below 36MHz do not allow the USB to function correctly.

 .. function:: wfi()

    Wait for an internal or external interrupt.

    This executes a ``wfi`` instruction which reduces power consumption of the MCU until any interrupt occurs (be it internal or external), at which point execution continues.
 Note that the system-tick interrupt occurs once every millisecond (1000Hz) so this function will block for at most 1ms.

 .. function:: stop()

    Put the pyboard in a "sleeping" state.

    This reduces power consumption to less than 500 uA.
 To wake from this sleep state requires an external interrupt or a real-time-clock event.
    Upon waking execution continues where it left off.

    See :meth:`rtc.wakeup` to configure a real-time-clock wakeup event.

 .. function:: standby()

    Put the pyboard into a "deep sleep" state.

    This reduces power consumption to less than 50 uA.
 To wake from this sleep state requires a real-time-clock event, or an external interrupt on X1 (PA0=WKUP) or X18 (PC13=TAMP1).
    Upon waking the system undergoes a hard reset.

    See :meth:`rtc.wakeup` to configure a real-time-clock wakeup event.

 Miscellaneous functions
 -----------------------

-.. only:: port_pyboard

 .. function:: have_cdc()

    Return True if USB is connected as a serial device, False otherwise.

    .. note:: This function is deprecated.
 Use pyb.USB_VCP().isconnected() instead.

 .. function:: hid((buttons, x, y, z))

    Takes a 4-tuple (or list) and sends it to the USB host (the PC) to signal a HID mouse-motion event.

    .. note:: This function is deprecated.
 Use :meth:`pyb.USB_HID.send()` instead.

 .. function:: info([dump_alloc_table])

    Print out lots of information about the board.

 .. function:: main(filename)